Contact Us Today (424) 372-3112

 If convicted of reckless driving involving alcohol, which is called a “wet reckless,” DUI, or DUI with injury, then the judge will read to you the Watson Admonition during sentencing:

 “You are advised that being under the influence of alcohol or drugs impairs your ability to safely operate a motor vehicle, that the other driver violated a traffic law or was driving negligently, and it's extremely dangerous to human life.
-If you continue to drive under the influence and as a result of driving, someone is killed, you can be charged with murder.”
+If you continue to drive under the influence and, as a result of driving, someone is killed, you can be charged with murder.”

 Once you sign the Watson advisement, you are acknowledging it's dangerous to human life to drive under the influence of alcohol or drugs.
 If another person is killed while you are driving under the influence, the prosecutor will charge you with murder.

-What Does the Prosecutor Have to Prove?
+What Must the Prosecutor Prove?

 In order for the prosecutor to convict you of DUI murder, they must be able to prove you acted with implied malice, meaning proving the elements of the crime of a Watson murder: